danielgtaylor/huma/README.md

 - Generate OpenAPI for automated tooling
 - Re-use idiomatic Go concepts whenever possible
 - Encourage good behavior, e.g. exhaustive errors

+## High-level design

+The high-level design centers around a `Router` object.

+- CLI (optional)
+  - Router
+    - []Middleware
+    - []Resource
+      - URI path
+      - []Middleware
+      - []Operations
+        - HTTP method
+        - Inputs / outputs
+          - Go structs with tags
+        - Handler function

+## Router Selection

+- Why not Gin?
+Lots of stars on GitHub, but...
+Overkill, non-standard handlers & middlware, weird debug mode.
+- Why not fasthttp?
+Fiber?
+Not fully HTTP compliant, no HTTP/2, no streaming request/response support.
+- Why not httprouter?
+Non-standard handlers, no middleware.
+- HTTP/2 means HTTP pipelining benchmarks don't really matter.

+Ultimately using Chi because:

+- Fast router with support for parameterized paths & middleware
+- Standard HTTP handlers
+- Standard HTTP middleware

+### Compatibility

+Huma tries to be compatible with as many Go libraries as possible by using standard interfaces and idiomatic concepts.

+- Standard middleware `func(next http.Handler) http.Handler`
+- Standard context `huma.Context` is a `context.Context`
+- Standard HTTP writer `huma.Context` is an `http.ResponseWriter` that can check against declared response codes and models.
+- Standard streaming support via the `io.Reader` and `io.Writer` interfaces

+## Compromises

+Given the features of Go, the desire to strictly keep the code and docs/tools in sync, and a desire to be developer-friendly and quick to start using, Huma makes some necessary compromises.

+- Struct tags are used as metadata for fields to support things like JSON Schema-style validation.
+There are no compile-time checks for these, but basic linter support.
+- Handler functions registration uses `interface{}` to support any kind of input struct.
+- Response registration takes an _instance_ of your type since you can't pass types in Go.
+- Many checks happen at service startup rather than compile-time.
+Luckily the most basic unit test that creates a router should catch these.
+- `ctx.WriteModel` and `ctx.WriteError` do checks at runtime and can be at least partially bypassed with `ctx.Write` by design.
+We trade looser checks for a nicer interface and more compatibility.

+> :whale: Thanks for reading!